Support for new arrivals to Australia

 Explore payments based on your situation.

 We can help you if you speak a language other than English.
+For example:

-- We provide free interpreters and a free translation service to help you conduct your business with us.
+- we provide free interpreters and a free translation service to help you conduct your business with us

-- You can call our multilingual phone service to speak to someone in your language about Centrelink payments and services.
+- you can call our multilingual phone service to speak to someone in your language about Centrelink payments and services

 As a new arrival, you could be entitled to payments and services from the Australian Government.
 What you can get depends on your residence status.
+Waiting periods and other conditions may apply.

 We also provide payments to support new arrivals who are experiencing hardship.
 Crisis Payment is a one-off payment that helps those who have experienced difficult or extreme circumstances.